Towards a Non-Binary View of IPv6 Adoption: Server-side Adoption of IPv6

 \textbf{Heavy-hitter IPv4-only resources.} We now focus on the ``heavy-hitters''---396 IPv4-only resources with a span of at least 100 websites.
 What functionality do these domains provide?
 We answer this question two different ways.

-First, we characterize these IPv4-only resources with VirusTotal's domain categorization service~\cite{noauthor_virustotal_nodate}.
-VirusTotal itself does not perform the categorization; instead, it aggregates results from multiple third-party services such as BitDefender and Forcepoint ThreatSeeker.
-We manually reviewed and consolidated these results to assign final categories. \autoref{fig:serverside-v4only-resource-domain-categories} shows the most common categories among these high-impact domains.
-Advertising is the dominant category, accounting for over 60\% of the domains.
-While we expect many third-party advertising services, we are surprised that so many of them remain IPv4-only---especially given that advertising seeks to maximize reach and, in some cases, IPv6 may even enhance user tracking due to IPv4 address sharing among users.
-Other frequently observed categories include Tracking, CDN and analytics.
+First, we characterize these IPv4-only resources with VirusTotal's domain categorization~\cite{noauthor_virustotal_nodate}. \autoref{fig:serverside-v4only-resource-domain-categories} shows the most common categories among these high-impact domains.
+Advertising is most frequent, accounting for nearly half of the domains.
+While we expect many third-party advertising services, we are surprised so many remain IPv4-only.
+Advertising seeks to maximize reach and IPv6 may enhance their ability to track users with per-user IPv6 addresses instead of shared, NAT'ed IPv4.
+Other frequently observed categories include tracking, CDN and analytics.

-Next, we examine the resource types served by prominent IPv4-only resources through the heatmap shown in \autoref{fig:appendix/serverside-third-party-laggards} (in the appendix for space).
+Next, we examine the resource types served by prominent IPv4-only resources through the heatmap shown in \autoref{sec:appendix/serverside-third-party-laggards} (in the appendix for space).
 Images are the most frequently served resource type, followed by \texttt{sub\_frame}, \texttt{xmlhttprequest}, and JavaScript.
 Thus, IPv6-only users may encounter broken images or impaired functionality on websites that depend on these domains.

 To identify specific third-party domains that would have large impact if they adopted IPv6, we simulate a scenario where IPv4-only third-party domains enable IPv6 one at a time, in descending order of their span.
 At each step, we compute the fraction of currently IPv6-partial websites that would transition to IPv6-full.
 The resulting CDF is shown in \autoref{fig:serverside-third-party-cdf}.
-The distribution exhibits a long tail: enabling IPv6 on just the top 500 (3.1\%) IPv4-only third-party domains would allow over 25\% of IPv6-partial websites to become IPv6-full.
-However, for all 24,624 partially IPv6-partial websites to become IPv6-full, nearly 16,000 third-party domains would need to enable IPv6.
+The distribution exhibits a long tail: enabling IPv6 on just the top 500 (3.3\%) IPv4-only third-party domains would allow over 25\% of IPv6-partial websites to become IPv6-full.
+However, for all 24,384 partially IPv6-partial websites to become IPv6-full, over 15,000 third-party domains would need to enable IPv6.
 Thus, prioritizing IPv6 adoption among a relatively small set of high-impact third-party domains can substantially increase the number of IPv6-full websites, but achieving universal IPv6 readiness will require a much broader effort.